(Stroke, Left-side; Left Hemisphere Stroke; Stroke, Left Hemisphere)

 - Vision (eg, inability for the brain to take in information from the left visual field)

 - Interactions with other people

-- Activities of daily living (eg, going to the bathroom)
+- Activities of daily living, such as going to the bathroom

-- Mental health (eg, depression , frustration, impulsivity)
+- Mental health, such as depression , frustration, impulsivity

 - Dissolve or remove a clot causing an ischemic stroke